 This recipe makes shreddy, flavorful sous vide and smoked pork shoulder.
 The long cook and high temp are what give you that fall apart texture – this will not be “meaty” or sliceable, rather it will be shreddable.
 This method works for bone-in or boneless.

 Pork is one of my favorite proteins to prepare sous vide, and you can find several different sous vide pork recipes around here, like sous vide pork chops.
 If you’re looking to make this pork into sandwiches, I highly recommend going big and making homemade rolls, too.
 The ones from my pulled pork on homemade rolls recipe are perfect for this!

 Sous vide, a method for cooking meat low and slow, results in the most tender, melt in your mouth meat.
 Especially in the case of sous vide pork shoulder.

 It’s also less wasteful and way easier than the low and slow smoking method: you don’t need bags and bags of pellets and you don’t have to worry about babysitting a smoker for hours (even days!) on end.

 By sous viding first, you tenderize the pork shoulder without the hassle of using a smoker, then simply finish it on the smoker for a few hours to get that flavor and bark.

 Time and Temperature for Sous Vide Pork Shoulder

 Let’s talk method.
 I’ve tested this recipe on pork shoulder/butt roasts that are about 7 pounds in weight.
-You can apply this to roasts between 5 and 8 pounds.
-If you go smaller, decrease the sous vide time to 18 hours.
-Bigger, up the sous vide time to ~30 hours.
+Most pork shoulder/butt roasts are between 5 and 8 pounds.
+For roasts of this size, here is your method:

 Sous vide: 165 degrees F for 24 hours